mikehaertl/yii2-base-app/README.md

 To create a new application you will usually follow this workflow:

- 1. Install the template with `composer create-project --prefer-dist --stability dev mikehaertl/yii2-base-app .`
+ 1. Install the template with `composer create-project --prefer-dist --stability=dev mikehaertl/yii2-base-app .`
  2. Add optional dependencies to `composer.json` and run `composer update`
  3. Copy `config/local-example.php` to `config/local.php` and add local configuration (DB, etc.)
  4. Check `config/params.php`, `config/web.php` and `config/console.php` and add project wide configuration